 Jacques Ranciere might be the epitome of a revolutionary teacher.
 The book I am writing, Student as Producer: how do revolutionary teachers teach? provides a symptomatic reading of some of Ranciere’s major works to reveal the nature of Ranciere’s revolutionary appeal.
-A symptomatic reading is a type of revolutionary science, drawing out from a text what is not obvious from a superficial reading and may not even be apparent to the author: a result of their subconscious thinking (Davis 2010); and, in this way, ‘to produce the visible invisible’ (Young 2017) when reading a text.
+A symptomatic reading is a type of revolutionary science, drawing out from a piece of writing what is not obvious from a superficial reading and may not even be apparent to the author: a result of their subconscious thinking (Davis 2010); and, in this way, ‘to produce the visible invisible’ (Young 2017) when reading a text.
 This type of reading was advocated by Louis Althusser in relation to reading Marx.
 Ranciere was Althusser’s student, before Ranciere denounced him as an armchair theorist and an authoritarian teacher, while going on to create his own democratic approach to teaching and social theory (Ranciere 2011).

 I offer this symptomatic reading of Ranciere not as a ‘condescending philosophy’ (Davis 2010 14), but as my own contribution to interpreting Marx through a ‘discourse(s) of struggles’ ( Ranciere 2011 119), as a student, not as a teacher, and as an expression of my own intellectual emancipation.

 One reading of Ranciere is as a polemical anti-Marxist.
-I want to challenge this view by arguing that Ranciere’s most compelling concepts: equality of intelligence, intellectual emancipation, subjectification, distribution of the sensible, part of the no part, declassification, democracy and police are based on a method of theorising that has its roots in Marx’s value-form theory.
+I want to challenge this view by arguing that Ranciere’s most compelling concepts: equality of intelligence, intellectual emancipation, subjectivization, distribution of the sensible, part of the no part, declassification, democracy and police are based on a method of theorising that has its roots in Marx’s value-form theory.
 Ranciere did, after all, write a paper setting out the basis for Marx’s revolutionary theory of value, which has become a key text for the ongoing reappraisal of Marx’s writings known as ‘ the new reading of Marx’ (O’Kane date).
 What makes Ranciere’s value-form paper more fascinating is that it was originally published in Althusser’s ‘Reading Capital’ (1965) but was removed from subsequent editions.